 The mission of the Finger Lakes Beer Trail is to increase the visibility and reputation of the region’s craft brewers and other brewing-related businesses.
 In doing so, we aim to attract more beer-loving tourists to the Finger Lakes region thus ensuring continued economic growth and financial stability of our region’s craft brewing industry.

-Theresa’s educational background includes a Bachelor of Science in Business Studies from Buffalo State College and a Master of Public Administration, with particular emphasis in non-profit management, from Binghamton University.
-She is a Certified Research Administrator (CRA) and has worked as a grant and contract administrator for several years in the sponsored program office of a mid-sized public university.
-She is also a 2008 graduate of the Leadership Development Institute sponsored by the National Council of University Research Administrators and a 1999 graduate of the Institute for Organizational Management sponsored by the U.S. Chamber of Commerce at the University of Delaware.
+Her educational background includes a Bachelor of Science in Business Studies from Buffalo State College and a Master of Public Administration, with particular emphasis in non-profit management, from Binghamton University.
+She is also a Certified Research Administrator (CRA) and worked as a senior grant and contract administrator for several years in the Sponsored Programs Office at Binghamton University.
+She is a 2008 graduate of the Leadership Development Institute sponsored by the National Council of University Research Administrators and a 1999 graduate of the Institute for Organizational Management sponsored by the U.S. Chamber of Commerce at the University of Delaware.
 In addition to her work with the Finger Lakes Beer Trail, she is the Assistant Director for Program Administration and Operations for the Center for Advanced Microelectronics Engineering (CAMM) at Binghamton University.
 In this capacity, she is responsible for managing New York State’s $40M flexible hybrid electronics manufacturing research node.